gruntwork-io/terraform-google-gke/examples/gke-custom-service-account/README.md

 # GKE Custom Service Account

-This example demonstrates how to use a custom, user provided service account
+This example demonstrates how to use a custom, user provided service account with your Google Kubernetes Engine (GKE) cluster.

 ## Why use Service Accounts?